darryldecode/laravelshoppingcart/README.md

     'type' => 'shipping',
     'target' => 'total', // this condition will be applied to cart's total when getTotal() is called.
     'value' => '+15',
-    'order' => 1
+    'order' => 1 // the order of calculation of cart base conditions.
+The bigger the later to be applied.
 ));
 Cart::condition($condition);

-// The property 'order' lets you add different conditions through for example a shopping process with multiple
+// The property 'order' lets you control the sequence of conditions when calculated.
+Also it lets you add different conditions through for example a shopping process with multiple
 // pages and still be able to set an order to apply the conditions.
 If no order is defined defaults to 0

+// NOTE!!
+On current version, 'order' parameter is only applicable for conditions for cart bases.
+It does not support on per item conditions.

 // or add multiple conditions as array Cart::condition([$condition1, $condition2]);